sconover/predicated/README.markdown

       %{(("shirt"."color" = 'red' OR "shirt"."color" = 'green') AND "shirt"."size" = 'large')}

-Parse a predicate from json and then turn it into a solr query string
+Parse a predicate from json and then turn it into a solr query string:

     require "predicated/from/json"
     require "predicated/to/solr"